Jason-CKY/DeepRL-pytorch/README.md

-# Deep RL policies on Pybullet Environments`
+# Deep RL policies on Pybullet Environments

+This repo is an implementation of various deep RL algorithm on pybullet robotic environments.